RGB-Tools/RGB-Documentation/csv-w-btc.md

 |_____________________________________________________________| |_____________________|
         TAPRET_SCRIPT_COMMITMENT_PREFIX = 31 bytes               MPC commitment + NONCE = 33 bytes
 ```
-So the 64-byte `tapret` commitment is an `Opret` commitment prepended with 29 bytes of OP_RESERVED operator and to which is appended a 1-byte `Nonce` whose utility will be address [later](#nonce-optimization).
+Thus the 64-byte `tapret` commitment is an `Opret` commitment preceded by 29 bytes of the OP_RESERVED operator and to which is added a 1-byte `Nonce` whose usefulness will be addressed [later](#nonce-optimization).

-In order to preserve highest degree of implementation flexibility, privacy and scalability, **Tapret scheme has been designed to integrate many different cases which occurs according to the bitcoin spending need of the user**, in particular we differentiate between the following tapret scenarios:
+In order to preserve highest degree of implementation flexibility, privacy and scalability, **the Tapret scheme is designed to integrate many different cases that occur according to the user's bitcoin spending needs**, specifically we distinguish the following Tapret scenarios:
 * **Single incorporation** of RGB Tapret commitment into a taproot transaction **without Script Path Spend structure**.
-* **Integrate** the Tapret RGB commitment into a taproot transaction containing a **pre-existing Script Path Spend structure**.
+* **Integrate** of Tapret RGB commitment into a taproot transaction containing a **pre-existing Script Path Spend structure**.

-We will explore each one of these scenarios below.
+We will analyze each of these scenarios below.

 #### Tapret Incorporation without Script Path Spend

-In order to show this first scenario, below we show the standard a taproot output Key `Q` constituted by just an internal `P` key and **no Script Path Spending**
+To show this first scenario, the standard of a taproot exit key `Q` consisting only of an internal key `P` and **no Spending script path** is shown below

 ```
 +---+            +---+   +---+   +---+